‘Survivor’ Spoilers: Season 39 To Feature Two Veteran Contestants To Serve As ‘Advisers’ For New Castaways

 Sandra won Survivor twice before, having been crowned the champion of both the Pearl Islands and Heroes vs. Villains editions.
 Boston Rob has appeared on the series four times, finally winning the Redemption Island competition.

-It’s not clear at this point whether this means that Mariano and Diaz-Twine will then be excluded from the all-winners edition said to be coming up for Season 40, or if they’ll just have a lengthy stretch of time ahead hanging out in Fiji as the two seasons film back-to-back.
+It’s not clear at this point whether this means that Mariano and Diaz-Twine will be excluded from the all-winners edition said to be coming up for Season 40, or if they’ll just have a long stretch of time ahead hanging out in Fiji as the two seasons film back-to-back.

-Filming is slated to begin soon and as that happens, additional Survivor spoilers will likely emerge.
+Filming is slated to begin soon and additional Survivor spoilers will likely emerge.
 Will fans embrace the idea of having “Boston Rob” Mariano and Sandra Diaz-Twine back, if that pans out to be accurate?
-It’ll be interesting to see how this all comes together and everybody should be able to watch it for themselves this fall.
+It’ll be interesting to see how this all comes together, and everybody should be able to watch it for themselves this fall.